 Service Bulletins Book

-It's been a long time between books in the ongoing History of Jensen saga but the second volume was released on 21 May 2004.
-It's an edited compendium of factory Service Bulletins for the V8 cars, 1963-1976, and should be of interest to anyone who owns one of the referenced models which is to say the C-V8s, FFs and all the different kinds of Interceptors.
+It had been a long time between books in the ongoing History of Jensen saga when the second volume was released on 21 May 2004, 13 years after the databook came out.
+This second instalment is an edited compendium of factory Service Bulletins for the V8 cars, 1963-1976, primarily of interest to anyone owning one of the referenced models which is to say the C-V8s, FFs and all the different kinds of Interceptors.

-It's a huge production — 560 pages between the covers.
-It's bound in bookbinder's leather and each book comes with a numbered bookplate in this limited edition of 1000 copies.
-This is one of the most exclusive books yet produced about Jensen cars and I think you'll agree when you see it that it would make a worthwhile addition to any Jensen enthusiast's library.
+It's a huge production — 560 pages between the covers — and came out in a binding of Cabra leather, the first Jensen book to be produced in such a lavish manner.
+Each book comes with a numbered bookplate in the limited run of 1000 copies, making it still one of the most exclusive books yet produced about Jensen cars.
+I think you'll agree when you see it that it would make a worthwhile addition to any Jensen enthusiast's library.

 The Service Bulletins for the V8 cars exist in two series.
 One is the Home Market series, produced at West Bromwich and intended mainly for the British cars and the non-USA export market.
-These are what you will find in the latest book.
+These are what you will find in this book.
 For the USA and Canada, Kjell Qvale's Jensen Motors Inc. in San Francisco prepared a separate series based on (but distinct from) the factory series, running from 1970 to 1976.
-I hope to produce a companion volume covering these in due course but, until I do, our north American friends should find plenty of interest in this first instalment.
+It would be nice if I were able to produce a companion volume covering these in due course but, until I do, our North American friends should find plenty of interest in this instalment.

 Contents-wise, the book provides what I believe to be an essentially complete collection of the Home Market Bulletins in the given period.
 Included are approximately 300 Bulletins and other documents of interest together with most of the Parts Bulletins issued as supplements between 1971 and 1974.
 There is an Annex containing other technical documents of interest, plus the factory-issued indexes to the Bulletins and a separate index to the contents of the book.
 In all, it adds up to about 125,000 words.